 \section{Conclusion}

-We proposed two novel methods for improving transfer learning with language models, pragmatic masking and surrogate fine-tuning.
-We demonstrated the effectiveness of these methods on a new social meaning benchmark that we also introduced (SMPB).
-Our models establish new SOTA on $15$ different datasets and exhibit strikingly robust performance in severely few-shot settings.
-Our proposed methods are language independent, and show encouraging performance when applied in zero-shot settings on data from three different languages.
+We proposed two novel methods for improving transfer learning with PLMs, pragmatic masking and surrogate fine-tuning, and demonstrated the effectiveness of these methods on a wide range of social meaning datasets.
+Our models exhibit remarkable performance in the few-shot setting and even the severely few-shot setting.
+Our models also establish new SOTA on eight out of fifteen datasets when compared to tailored, task-specific models with access to external resources.
+Our proposed methods are also language independent, and show promising performance when applied in zero-shot settings on six datasets from three different languages.
 In future research, we plan to further test this language independence claim.
-Our methods promise to trigger innovation as to bringing further knowledge to pre-trained language models without use of labeled data.
+We hope our methods will inspire new work on improving language models without use of much labeled data.